Users, Groups, Roles and Privileges

 These system tables will only show all rows if the user holds the new Redshift privilege, access system table.

 I don’t know if this means the old security model is now lapsed, or if it’s an oversight, or a blunder.
-It’s a problem, because the only way I can now grant access to the rows in these system tables is by granting access to the row in all system tables.
+It’s a problem, because the only way I can now grant access to the rows in these system tables is by granting access to the rows in all system tables.
 Previously, I could pick and choose exactly which system tables I gave access to.

-Finally, with Postgres-style privileges, the GRANT syntax provides the stanza WITH GRANT OPTION.
-Normally, which is to say, without WITH GRANT OPTION, a user holds a privilege and so he can then perform the action permitted by the privilege.
-However, when a privilege is granted using WITH GRANT OPTION, the user then additionally is permitted to then, themselves, grant that privilege to other users.
+Finally, with Postgres-style privileges, the GRANT command provides the stanza WITH GRANT OPTION.
+Normally, which is to say without WITH GRANT OPTION, a user holds a privilege and so he can then perform the action permitted by the privilege, and that’s it; the user could not grant that privilege to other users, he could only use that privilege himself.

 The WITH ADMIN OPTION clause provides the administration options for all the granted roles to all the grantees.

-So the way it works is that when you grant a role to a user, it’s then you indicate WITH ADMIN OPTION, and this means that user now has the privilege to grant that particular role to other users.
+When you grant a role to a user, it’s then you indicate WITH ADMIN OPTION, and this means that user now has the privilege to grant that particular role to other users.

-All in all, I would say that roles, and the Redshift-style privileges mechanism, are inherently going to tend to be significantly more consequential when they go wrong, than the Postgres-style privileges mechanism.
+I would say that roles, and the Redshift-style privileges mechanism, are inherently going to tend to be significantly more consequential when they go wrong, than the Postgres-style privileges mechanism.

 Postgres Privileges